Julian22222/PRACTICE/Next_and_NestJS/README-NEST.md

 - you need Node JS and npm package installed

-- then we need to install nest.js cli
+- then we need to install NEST.JS CLI

 ```JS
 //in terminal write